tinacms/tina.io/content/guides/gatsby/using-git/customize-form.md

     The default options are: `"text"`, `"textarea"`, `"color"`.
   - `label`: A human readable label for the field.
   - `description`: An optional description that expands on the purpose of the field or prompts a specific action.

+> _Note:_ there may be additional properties specific to each field, but the above are the rudimentary properties of every field.
+Check the **Fields** section of the docs for particulars on the properties for each field.

 ### `remarkForm` HOC Example